NOAA-GFDL/HPC-ME/ppp/README.md

 - `ppp-setup/history/`
 - `ppp-setup/[experiment]_grid/`

+FOR CLOUD USERS: Preparing for cloud usage requires history files and container image/runscript to be transferred to the cloud resource.
+The recommended method of file transfer is with Globus in which files should be transferred to the cloud resource’s lustre folder.

 #### <ins>Configuration Edits

 Regarding the yaml configurations, some paths need to be edited to reference the file location mounted inside the container.
 These include: